HTTP QUERY Method (RFC 10008) Implemented in Python: Experiencing the Differences from GET and POST

 Spring Boot Custom annotation required @RequestMapping(method="QUERY")

-Ruby on Rails Under discussion Proposal posted on forum
+Ruby on Rails Under discussion Proposal on forum

 Production use is difficult until all of frameworks, reverse proxies, API gateways, CDNs, and WAFs support it.
-However, the fact that the spec co-authors are engineers from Cloudflare and Akamai suggests that CDN-level support could be realized early.
+However, the fact that the specification's co-authors are engineers from Cloudflare and Akamai suggests CDN-level support may be realized early.

 Summary

-The HTTP QUERY method from RFC 10008 is the official answer to the long-standing workaround of "having to use POST for search APIs."
+The HTTP QUERY method of RFC 10008 is the official answer to the long-standing workaround of "search APIs have no choice but to use POST."

-• Sending a structured request body, which was impossible with GET
+• Sending structured request bodies that were impossible with GET

-• Restoring safety, idempotency, and cacheability that were lost with POST
+• Restoring the safety, idempotency, and cacheability that were lost with POST

 • Explicit content negotiation via the Accept-Query header